Pet Support During Family Conflict

 In some households, values, capacities, or safety concerns may not align in a way that allows a pet to remain.
 Acknowledging this reality is painful — and it does not mean anyone has failed.

-If keeping the pet is no longer workable, exploring responsible and thoughtful re-homing options can be a way to prioritize both the pet’s welfare and the well-being of the people involved.
+If keeping the pet is no longer workable, exploring responsible and thoughtful rehoming options can be a way to prioritize both the pet's welfare and the well-being of the people involved.

 Support & Resources You May Want to Explore

-In some cases, outside support can help families work through disagreements constructively.
+- Community or mediation resources — In some cases, outside support can help families work through disagreements constructively.

 Availability varies by location, and reaching out early can sometimes help stabilize difficult situations.